QAA Descriptors for HE qualifications at levels 4, 5 and 6.

 Demonstrate and apply a secure knowledge of key aspects of foundation subjects and Religious Education, and related areas of the Early Years Foundation Stage, determined by current research and inspection evidence (PR5908);

-Analyse and describe how a non-standard setting within the UK, or a school or setting in another country contributes to the education, development and well-being of children and/or young people (PR5909).
+Analyse and describe how an 'alternative' educational setting within the UK, or a school or setting in another country contributes to the education, development and well-being of children and/or young people (PR5909).

 At Level 6: